-You can create a Notebooks instance based on a custom container.
-Using a custom container lets you customize a Notebooks environment for your specific needs.
+You can create a user-managed notebooks instance based on a custom container.
+Using a custom container lets you customize a user-managed notebooks environment for your specific needs.
 The container must be accessible to your Google Cloud service account and expose a service on port 8080.
-We recommend creating a container derived from a Deep Learning Containers image, because those images are already configured to be compatible with Notebooks.
+We recommend creating a container derived from a Deep Learning Containers image, because those images are already configured to be compatible with user-managed notebooks.

 Before you begin